kaceo/kaceo/pages/p-dash/links.md

 ---
-permalink: "/links/"
+permalink: "/networks/"
 layout: page
-title: Favourite Links
+title: State of the Network
 ---

 # {{ title }}